Scientists have discovered a problem related to vaping, and it affects an organ totally different from the lungs.

 Omar El-Shahawy, research fellow in NYU Langone's Department of Population Health

-Should new confirmations arrive, the words "can cause erectile dysfunction" could be another nail on the coffin of the vape.
+Should new confirmations arrive, the wording “may cause erectile dysfunction” could be another nail in the coffin of vaping.
 Maybe.
-I still dream of a future where no one spends time "sucking" and smoking sticks of all kinds, of paper or iron.
+I dream of a anyway future in which no one spends time "sucking" and smoking sticks of all sorts, paper or iron.